 It’s also good practice to remove role accounts (e.g. firstname.lastname@example.org).
 These are usually low quality subscribers, since the person who signed up didn’t want to give their own email address.

 Of course, don’t cut any highly engaged subscribers.
 Just use your best judgment.
-If a contact hasn’t opened any emails in years, it’s probably safe to remove them from your list.
+If a contact hasn’t opened any emails in years, try to reactivate them with a re-engagement email.
+If they ignore it, it’s probably safe to remove them from your list.

 14. Never stop growing your list